5H1N0B11/flightgear-mirage2000/Mirage-2000/rick_developer_notes.md

 ## Use prop references ##
 Stuart on the FG mailing list:
-Ff you are just going to set a property once, then setprop() is faster than globals.props.getNode("/property/path").setValue("something");
+If you are just going to set a property once, then setprop() is faster than globals.props.getNode("/property/path").setValue("something");
 However, if you already have the node stored: var n= globals.getNode("/property/path"); .... then n.setValue("something") is faster than setprop().
 I don't know how many writes you need to do to make the overhead of globals.props.getNode("/property/path") to be worthwhile, but my recommendation for any performance-oriented Nasal would be to call them all at the start of the day.